hyperledger/identus-edge-agent-sdk-ts/docs/sdk/README.md

 ```

 ### Running the sample applications
-We have enabled sample implementations for browser (react or nextjs) and nodejs.
+We have enabled sample implementations for browsers (React or Next.js) and Node.js.
-In order to run each demo, make sure the whole SDK is built from source, then cd into the demo.
+To run each demo, ensure the whole SDK builds from the source, then cd into the demo.

 Nodejs CommonJS
 ```bash